Authentic Lessons for 21st Century Learning

 Once the video clip is over, have the students discuss some of the examples of conflict and problems that they noticed with an Elbow Partner.

-Display slide 6 and inform your students that they will be participating in the instructional strategy called T-chart to help them determine if the problems they discussed with their elbow partners are internal or external.
-Pass out the attached Internal and External Conflict T-Chart or have your students set up their paper by drawing a vertical line down the center of their paper and labeling the two columns Internal Conflict and External Conflict.
+Display slide 6 and inform students that they will be participating in the instructional strategy called T-chart to help them determine if the problems they discussed with their elbow partners are internal or external.
+Pass out the attached Internal and External Conflict T-Chart or have students set up their paper by drawing a vertical line down the center of their paper and labeling the two columns Internal Conflict and External Conflict.

 Once your students have completed their T-charts, have a class discussion on how they charted the problems and conflicts on their papers.